 4. Pre-purchased souvenirs

-Consider buying some of your Disney souvenirs before you leave and take them with you.
-While the parks do have some unique items, a lot of the things your kids will be asking you to buy can be bought off the Disney property and for less.
-You can buy tee-shirts, plush toys, ears, and pretty much anything you could imagine online or at an off-property outlet before you travel.
+You can also pre-purchase your Disney souvenirs before you leave and take them with you.
+While the parks do have some unique items, a lot of the things your kids will be asking you to buy can be bought at home or online for much less.
+You can buy Disney tee-shirts, plush toys, ears, and pretty much anything you could imagine online or at an off-property outlet before you travel.
 You will save money and gain valuable time to have fun and enjoy the parks.

 5. Comfortable Walking Shoes